knickels/Player-Stage-Manual/CFGFILES.md

 ```

 After the two mandatory parameters, the next most useful driver parameter is `model'.
 This is only used if `"stage"' is the driver, it tells Player which particular model in the worldfile is providing the interfaces for this particular driver.
 A different driver is needed for each model that you want to use.
-Models that aren't required to do anything (such as a map, or in the example of Section \ref{sec:BuildingAWorld:OtherStuff} oranges and boxes) don't need to have a driver written for them.\newline
+Models that aren't required to do anything (such as a map, or in the example of Section \ref{sec_BuildingAWorld_OtherStuff} oranges and boxes) don't need to have a driver written for them.\newline
-The remaining driver parameters are `requires' and `plugin'.
-The `requires' is used for drivers that need input information such as `"vfh"', it tells this driver where to find this information and which interface it uses.
+The remaining driver parameters are 'requires' and `plugin'.
+The 'requires' is used for drivers that need input information such as `"vfh"', it tells this driver where to find this information and which interface it uses.
-The `requires' parameter uses the same key:host:robot:interface:index syntax as the `provides' parameter.
+The 'requires' parameter uses the same key:host:robot:interface:index syntax as the 'provides' parameter.
 Finally the `plugin' parameter is used to tell Player where to find all the information about the driver being used.
 Earlier we made a .cfg file in order to create a simulation of an empty (or at least unmoving) world, the .cfg file read as follows:
 ```
 driver